mmckechney/SqlBuildManager/scripts/templates/README_template_scripts.md

 ### create_aks_secrets_and_rutime_files_fromprefix.ps1

-Creates the `secrets.yaml` and `runtime.yaml` file used by a container/Kubernetes build  that include the secrets and values for the Azure resources created in the target resource group with the target name prefix.
+Creates the `secrets.yaml` and `runtime.yaml` file used by a Kubernetes build  that include the secrets and values for the Azure resources created in the target resource group with the target name prefix.
 To specify your own resource names, use `ccreate_aks_secrets_and_rutime_files.ps1`

 ----